Estimating Concrete Strength

 BS EN 13791:2019 Assessment of in-situ compressive strength in structures and precast concrete components.

-Core samples tested in the laboratory are used to obtain a ‘core compressive strength’ which provides a measure of the actual strength of the concrete as it presently exists in the structure and is the value that is then used for any assessment of structural integrity.
+Core samples tested in the laboratory are used to obtain a ‘core compressive strength’.
+These provide a measure of the actual strength of the concrete as it presently exists in the structure.
+This value is then used for any assessment of structural integrity.

 The BS EN 12504 series also covers indirect non-destructive methods – Rebound Hammer to measure surface hardness and Ultrasonic Pulse Velocity (UPV).
 Guidance for establishing the relationships between test results from indirect test methods and the in-situ strength is included in BS EN 13791.